-The merger pattern provides crucial insights into the global container shipping industry’s merger waves.
-However, multiple factors can account for this pattern.
+The merger patterns provide crucial insights into merger waves in the global container shipping industry.
+Multiple factors may account for this pattern.
 For instance, recent acquisitions may prioritize ﬁrm’s size to expand market tonnage shares, unlike the period from 1966 to 1990.
 Alternatively, companies may emphasize geographical proximity to establish dominance at the local level.
 To untangle these explanations and gain more precise insights into various channels, we employ a structural model that quantiﬁes the relative signiﬁcance of ﬁrm’s age, size, and geographical proximity using a novel approach — the matching maximum score estimator Fox (2018).

-Our estimation results indicate that assortativeness of both size and geographical proximity contributes to merger incentives or disincentives.
-First, the assortativeness of ﬁrm size shifts from negative (1991–2005) to positive (2006–2022).
+Our estimation results indicate that the assortativeness of both size and geographical proximity contribute to merger incentives or disincentives.
+First, the assortativeness of rm size shifts from negative (1991–2005) to positive (2006–2022).
 During 1991–2005, the importance of ﬁrm’s size supersedes the importance of its age by a factor of 9.974, serving as a merger incentive.
 Conversely, between 2006 and 2022, as a negative factor, ﬁrm’s size is more important than ﬁrm’s age by 0.026–0.630 times, that is, ﬁrm’s size works as a disincentive.
-Additionally, we observe that geographical distance acts as a merger disincentive throughout the entire period, albeit its relative importance compared to ﬁrm’s age has dwindled to economic insigniﬁcance in recent years.
-This suggests diminished merger incentives for establishing dominance at the local country level.
+In addition, we observe that geographical distance acts as a merger disincentive throughout the entire period, albeit its relative importance compared to ﬁrm’s age has dwindled to economic insigniﬁcance in recent years.
+This finding suggests that merger incentives are diminished to establish dominance at the local country level.

-Finally, we conduct a counterfactual simulation based on the estimated parameters to examine the con- sequences of prohibiting mergers between ﬁrms within the same country.
-This type of merger restriction is highly contentious within the global market’s competition policies, in particular, in global container shipping..
-For instance, on June 21, 2017, South Africa’s Competition Commission issued a statement forbidding the consolidation of container businesses by three shipping lines — Nippon Yusen Kaisha (NYK), Mitsui O.S.K.
+Finally, we conduct a counterfactual simulation based on the estimated parameters to examine the consequences of prohibiting mergers between ﬁrms within the same country.
+This type of merger restriction is highly contentious in the competitive policies of the global market, particularly in global container shipping.
+For instance, on June 21, 2017, South Africa’s Competition Commission issued a statement forbidding the consolidation of container businesses through three shipping lines: Nippon Yusen Kaisha (NYK), Mitsui O.S.K.
 Lines (MOL), and Kawasaki Kisen Kaisha (KLINE).
-The commission expressed concerns about market con- solidation by domestic companies and cartel issues related to these ﬁrms in the car carrier business.
-Although the country’s competition court eventually approved the integration on January 17, 2018, its potential impact on the planned launch of the integrated container company, Ocean Network Express, remains noteworthy.
+The commission expressed concerns about market consolidation by domestic companies and cartel issues related to these ﬁrms in the car carrier business.
+Although the country’s competition court eventually approved the integration on January 17, 2018, its potential impact on the planned launch of the integrated container company Ocean Network Express remains noteworthy.
 In our counterfactual simulations, we discover that prohibiting mergers between ﬁrms in the same country aﬀects not only the merger outcomes of the involved ﬁrms but also those engaged in permitted mergers.
 This foretells the ripple eﬀect of local competition policies through equilibrium matchings, inﬂuencing both local markets and the global market conﬁguration.

 Related literature